Can You Buy Life Insurance for Your Parents?

 Guaranteed-issue policies accept any applicant within age limits (typically 50 to 85) without health questions or medical exams.
 These policies include a two-year waiting period where natural death claims receive only premium refunds plus interest, though accidental death coverage begins immediately.

-Coverage amounts are limited, usually between $5,000 and $50,000, with higher premiums due to the increased risk insurers accept.
-This option works best for parents with serious health conditions who can't qualify for traditional coverage and need basic financial protection for their families.
+Coverage amounts are limited (usually between $5,000 and $50,000) with higher premiums because of the increased risk insurers accept.
+Guaranteed-issue life insurance works best for parents with serious health conditions who can't qualify for traditional coverage and need basic financial protection for their families.

 Joint Life Insurance for Parents